 Today we round the southernmost tip of South America, named in 1616 by Dutch navigator Willem Schouten after his birthplace, Hoorn, Holland.
 Weather permitting, take Zodiacs ashore for a panoramic view from land’s end, and visit the family that mans the nearest weather station to the cape.

 Disembark in Ushuaia and enjoy time to explore before our charter flight to Buenos Aires.
 Connect to your overnight flight home.

 Accompanying each expedition is a diverse team of experts--from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes and local culture.
 The expert featured below will be part of the expedition team on the date noted.

-Michael will join the following departure:
+John will join the following departure:

 This trip is offered in association with Lindblad Expeditions.